skylines-project/skylines/INSTALL.md

     $ sudo pip install -e .

+And the dependencies needed for development by calling:

+    $ sudo pip install -r requirements.txt

 *Note: You might have to install the additional Ubuntu/Debian packages `libpq-dev`, `python-dev` and `g++` for the `psycopg2` dependency.*